Fentanyl is one of the strongest synthetic prescription opioids used to help manage chronic pain or severe pain after surgery.

 A person that is dependent on the drug and has built up a tolerance from prolonged use may choose to snort crushed up (illegally produced) pills to feel its effects more strongly.

-This method of intake makes the feelings more intense but will last shorter than when taken appropriately through an extended-release formulation like a transdermal patch or lozenge.
+This method of intake intensifies the feelings but will result in a shorter duration compared to when taken appropriately through an extended-release formulation, such as a transdermal patch or lozenge.

 Beyond the risks of overdose death, a person that abuses fentanyl may develop a dependency and experience unpleasant long-term and short-term side effects.